Get weekly tips, recipes, and my Herbal Jumpstart e-course! Sign up for free today.

 Cleavers’ cooling and moving properties make it a good match for moist skin conditions that weep, especially with signs of heat.
 Robert Dale Rogers recommends it for psoriasis in combination with burdock root and yellow dock root.
 It can also be used for acne and boils.

-In researching this monograph I came across a case study published in The British Medical Journal written in 1883.
+I found an interesting historical article about cleavers and the skin published in The British Medical Journal written in 1883.
 It chronicled a patient with severe non-healing leg ulcers that didn’t respond to more common treatments.
 The doctor and author of the case study decided to try cleavers.
 He made a poultice out of the fresh aerial growths and applied it to the leg ulcers.
 The poultices were changed three times a day.
 He writes, “[Cleavers’] effect in this most unhopeful case was decisive and plain to all.
 Healthy action ensued, and has since steadily continued; and, after a month of treatment, both ulcers have been reduced to considerably less than half their original size.”5

 In addition to its many medicinal virtues, cleavers can be called upon for a variety of uses.